cj-mills/christianjmills/_posts/2021-12-6-OpenVINO-Object-Detection-for-Unity-Tutorial-In-Game-Camera.md

 ## Update GUI Events

-We need to reassign all the GUI events as show [here](https://christianjmills.com/OpenVINO-Object-Detection-for-Unity-Tutorial-3/#assign-ui-events).
+Lastly, we need to reassign all the GUI events as show [here](https://christianjmills.com/OpenVINO-Object-Detection-for-Unity-Tutorial-3/#assign-ui-events).
 This time, we drag and drop the `Main Camera` object from the Hierarchy tab.

 ![reassign-gui-events](..\images\openvino-yolox-unity-in-editor\in-game-camera\reassign-gui-events.png)